This post is the tenth in a series giving practical advice to startups with respect to understanding and negotiating a venture capital term sheet.

 In the prior nine posts, we provided an introduction to negotiation of the term sheet and discussed binding and non-binding provisions, discussed valuation, cap tables, and the price per share, discussed dividends on preferred stock, explained how liquidation preferences work, discussed the conversion rights and features of preferred stock, examined voting rights and investor protection provisions, analyzed anti-dilution provisions, looked at anti-dilution carve-outs and “pay to play” provisions, and described redemption rights.
 In this post, we will discuss registration rights.

-For a sample set of registration rights provisions, see the National Venture Capital Association’s (NVCA) term sheet here.
-These typical registration rights provisions pertain to a defined class of registrable shares, in this case, the common stock issuable upon conversion of the preferred stock.
+The NVCA model term sheet includes a registration rights provision, which gives investors the power to require the company to register the common stock issuable upon conversion of the investors’ preferred stock with the Securities and Exchange Commission.
 It can also include other common stock held by the venture capital investors.
 (Note that stockholders other than the preferred stockholders, such as founders, may also negotiate for registration rights.)

 A set of registration rights provisions typically also contains a few other elements, including —